This article was originally published on the Atlassian Community.

 The Use Case

-There are a few challenges to address.
+There are a few challenges to work through.

 The Challenges

-Exalate: A Bi-directional Integration Solution
+Exalate: A Bi-Directional Integration Solution

 Prerequisites